linode/apl-docs/docs/get-started/installation/akamai-connected-cloud.md

 - From the Version dropdown menu, select a Kubernetes version to deploy to your cluster.

-4. In the Application Platform for LKE section, select “Yes, enable Application Platform for LKE”
+4. In the App Platform for LKE section, select “Yes, enable App Platform for LKE”

 :::note
-The Application Platform for LKE requires HA control plane to be enabled.
-When Application Platform for LKE is enabled, HA control plane will automatically be enabled.
+The App Platform for LKE requires HA control plane to be enabled.
+When App Platform for LKE is enabled, HA control plane will automatically be enabled.
 :::

 5. In the Add Node Pools section, select the hardware resources for the Linode worker node(s) that make up your LKE cluster.
 To the right of each plan, select the plus + and minus - to add or remove a Linode to a node pool one at time.

 :::note
-The Application Platform for LKE requires a node pool with at least **3 worker** nodes with a minimum of **16 GB memory** and **4 CPUs** per node.
+The App Platform for LKE requires a node pool with at least **3 worker** nodes with a minimum of **16 GB memory** and **4 CPUs** per node.
 Make sure to select the required Linode plan.
 :::

 :::note